biggiebk/pal_py_elements/README.md

 #### Audio

 - VLC - Controls a VLC audio player running on a server
-- Local - (Planned) Enable a local play stored on a server to play local
+- Local - (Planned) Enable a local media stored on a server to play locally

 #### Calendar